 But for anyone unfamiliar with good music, Oasis was the tour de force in the mid-nineties for a musical and cultural movement in Britain known as Britpop, whose bright, catchy pop-music songs were sustained by the tribal followings of the nation’s disenchanted youth.
 The brief madness of the period was, in part, a British response to the globalization of American influence marketing the dreary lyrics of US grunge onto the Queen’s people.
 Britpop’s existence and surging waves of popularity served to emphasize Britishness, and Oasis had led this campaign with personalities saturated with a bluster and brashness never before seen in British rock.

-Rising from the depths of working class heroes, Oasis was authentic, espoused in lad culture and their simple lyrics were, and still are, symbolic to a nation’s youth, living a carefree life, void of responsibility, where the only purpose is to drink, smoke, go out and listen to music.
+Rising from the depths of working-class heroes, Oasis was authentic, espoused in lad culture and their simple lyrics were, and still are, symbolic to a nation’s youth, living a carefree life, void of responsibility, whose only purpose was to drink, smoke, go out, and listen to music.
 And sure, this could be said of any rock band, but Oasis just seemed to carry themselves better than all of those who came before.

-Much of the Oasis’s success, inner turmoil and ultimate demise flowed from the brotherly love precipitating between lead singer Liam and songwriter Noel where the flux of animosity would often result in fisticuffs and absenteeisms.
+Much of the Oasis’s success, inner turmoil, and ultimate demise flowed from the brotherly love precipitating between lead singer Liam and songwriter Noel where the flux of animosity would often lead to fisticuffs and absenteeism.
 But apart from their drama queen tantrums, the Gallaghers were a declaration of what mammoth rockstars ought to be: brawling, charismatic, effing, hedonistic, vain and extremely talented.

-Liam’s brimming ego and arrogant snarl created an overwhelming stage presence while his off-stage antics wrote the narrative of a proper rock star.
-And we can’t forget his iconic stance behind the microphone which fortified Liam’s intimidating persona, this shining beacon of lightning in front of the thunderstorm of sex, drugs and rock ’n roll.
+Liam’s brimming ego and arrogant snarl created an overwhelming stage presence, and his off-stage antics wrote the narrative of a proper rock star.
+Plus, no one can forget his iconic stance behind the microphone, which only fortified Liam’s intimidating persona, this shining beacon of lightning in front of the thunderstorm of sex, drugs and rock ’n roll.
 You would never meet anyone with more attitude or swagger.
-But without the musical brilliance of Noel Gallagher, Oasis wouldn’t have achieved its godlike distinction with just a bravado of intoxicating vocals.
+But without the musical brilliance of his brother,Noel, Oasis would never have achieved its godlike distinction with just a bravado of intoxicating vocals.

-One comical point of interest is how the genius of Noel Gallagher has been sued on several occasions for the purported musical theft from other musicians.
-Guitar riffs and melodies from the likes of T-Rex, Coca-Cola, Burt Bacharach, John Lennon, REM, The Velvet Underground and Stevie Wonder have all found their way into Oasis tracks.
+One comical point of interest is how the genius of Noel Gallagher has been sued on several occasions for the purported musical theft from other musician's work.
+Guitar riffs and melodies from the likes of T-Rex, Coca-Cola, Burt Bacharach, John Lennon, REM, The Velvet Underground, and Stevie Wonder have all found their way into Oasis tracks.
 And my educated response is, “So what?”

 Statues should be erected in their honor.
 Everything Oasis accomplished is what every aspiring musician dreams of, that pedestal of fame, the affirmation of triumph spawned from boundless musical talent, tabloid coverage, fisticuffs, saucy interviews and colossal live performances.
 Oasis, the champion of Britpop, deserves a presumptuous title to parade brightly across their mighty musical achievements.